Pimpama - South

 Pimpama - South is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Pimpama - South, as per the latest Census, houses accounted for 85.7% of dwellings while other types such as semi-detached homes, apartments, and others made up 14.3%.
-This differs from Non-Metro Qld's figures which stood at 80.5% houses and 19.4% other dwellings respectively.
-Home ownership in Pimpama - South was recorded at 3.2%, with mortgaged properties at 26.1% and rented ones at 70.7%.
-The median monthly mortgage repayment in the area was $1,950, lower than Non-Metro Qld's average of $2,000 but higher than Australia's national average of $1,863.
-Meanwhile, median weekly rent in Pimpama - South was recorded at $435, compared to Non-Metro Qld's $450 and the national figure of $375.
+In Pimpama - South, as per the latest Census evaluation, 85.7% of dwellings were houses, with the remaining 14.3% comprising semi-detached homes, apartments, and other types.
+This is compared to Non-Metro Qld's 80.5% houses and 19.4% other dwellings.
+Home ownership in Pimpama - South stood at 3.2%, with mortgaged dwellings at 26.1% and rented ones at 70.7%.
+The median monthly mortgage repayment was $1,950, lower than Non-Metro Qld's average of $2,000.
+The median weekly rent in the area was $435, compared to Non-Metro Qld's $450.
+Nationally, Pimpama - South's mortgage repayments were higher at $1,950 than the Australian average of $1,863, while rents were substantially higher at $435 compared to the national figure of $375.

 Frequently Asked Questions - Housing